arsalanhabib01/Random-forest-model/README.md

 1. Clone this repository to your local machine
 2. Navigate to the project directory in your terminal/command prompt
-3. Create a .env file in the `backend` directory of the project and add your MongoDB URI as MONGODB_URI=<your-mongodb-uri>
+3. Install the dependencies by running `npm install`
-4. Install the dependencies by running `npm install`
+4. Create a .env file in the `backend` directory of the project and add your MongoDB URL as MONGO_URL=<your-mongodb-url>
 5. Start the server by running `npm run dev` in the `backend` directory
 6. Start the frontend by running `npm start` in the `frontend` directory
 7. Navigate to http://localhost:3000 in your web browser to view the app